-Easy-to-read medicine information about alendronate plus vitamin D – what is it, how to take it safely and possible side effects.
-Alendronate plus vitamin D is commonly called Fosamax Plus.
+Alendronate plus vitamin D is used to treat and prevent conditions affecting bones such as osteoporosis.
+Find out how to take it safely and possible side effects.
+Alendronate plus vitamin D is also called Fosamax Plus.

 |Type of medicine||Also called|